 To boost your chances of building your fund a little faster, look for expenses that you can cut in your current budget.
 Switching to a cheaper electricity or broadband provider could give you more money left over at the end of each month.
 Cutting down on the number of times you buy coffee on the road to work each morning is a helpful step too.

 Even the smallest changes to your daily routine can make a massive difference to your emergency fund.
 Plus, remember that you don’t need to be putting huge chunks of cash away initially either.
 Putting just £10 a month away means that you’ll have £120 at the end of the year – which is much better than nothing.
 You can also start adding extra cash whenever you find it, from bonuses at work, or when you sell the items you don’t want in your garage.
+Part of building funds is passive investment.
+By investing and choosing the best income funds, you can make sure that you always have access to some emergency funds.

 Use your fund correctly